Stephen-Seo/LudumDare43_SacrificesMustBeMade/README.md

 You must use cmake (the buildWin/Makefile is only for cross-compiling from ArchLinux host for 32-bit Windows target).

+(Note this project uses [SFML-2](https://sfml-dev.org), so you should have it installed (dev packages in Debian flavoured Linux distros))

     mkdir build; cd build
     cmake -DCMAKE_BUILD_TYPE=Release ..
     make